PostHog/posthog.com/contents/tutorials/hogql-date-time-filters.md

 ## Weekly and quarterly reports

 Many companies report on a weekly or quarterly basis.
-Filtering for events in the last 7 or 90 days may include ones outside of the current week or quarter, making these reports inaccurate.
-HogQL enables us easily create reports for specific weeks and quarters.
+A simple filter, such as `events in the last 7 days` or `events in the last 90 days`, likely includes events from the previous week or quarter, making these reports inaccurate.
+HogQL provides an alternative filter to get events from specific weeks and quarters.

 For example, if we wanted events for this quarter, we can use the expression: